 “You fought in Vietnam?”
 Jill was astonished.

-“It’s a long story,” I grunted, reluctant to say more as if I were Captain Willard and I had killed a battalion of Kurtz’s copies, but I just didn’t want to brag about it.
+“It’s a long story,” I grunted, reluctant to say more as if I were Captain Willard, who had killed a battalion of Kurtz’s copies but didn’t want to brag about it.

 This last piece of information literally swept my date off her feet.
 She clearly hadn’t seen a more interesting person than me in her entire life, and it wasn’t even such a hard thing to achieve—it only took me watching a single television program!
 Nevertheless, I prudently decided to change the subject because I was afraid she might want to learn more details about my heroic past, and then I would have to kill her to keep the secrets of the American government safe.

 “You know what?
 I don’t really believe I’ve never sent any report to your boss.”
-After sipping my drink, I maneuvered to swerve the conversation toward a more useful subject.
-I tried to sound as casual as possible, but it didn’t come out like that.
+After sipping my drink, I maneuvered to swerve the conversation toward a more helpful subject.
+I tried to sound as casual as possible, but I didn’t do a great job.
 “Are you sure it’s not lost somewhere in the red tape?”

-She smiled flirtatiously, leaning toward me, putting her hands on my knees, and looking me in the eyes.
-By the way, when she kept her mouth shut, she seemed pretty cute.
+Jill smiled flirtatiously, leaning toward me, putting her hands on my knees, and looking me in the eyes.
+By the way, she seemed pretty cute when she kept her mouth shut.

 “Do we have to talk business right now?”
 Her lips sulked as her hands slowly moved up and down my thighs.

-“No, of course not, but this forfeit of five grand bugs me quite a lot, you know.
-If I could turn it into an eight-grand bounty, I would be much happier!”
+“No, of course not, but this forfeit of five grand bugs me a lot, you know.
+I would be much happier if I could turn it into an eight-grand bounty!”

-“Well, I don’t think you’ve sent anything.”
-Jill let go of me and returned to her cocktail.
-“But I have no way to be sure.
-It’s not exactly my job to know.”
+“Well, I don’t think you’ve sent anything,” my girlfriend said, letting go of me and returning to her cocktail.
+“But you know what?
+I can’t know for sure.
+After all, it’s not my job.”

 I looked at her, puzzled.
-It seemed strange for her to say it because I thought that was exactly what her job was, but who knows, maybe I was wrong.
-Maybe her actual job in Greensboro’s office boiled down to just making tea and giving late-afternoon blowjobs under her boss’s desk!
+It seemed strange for her to say it because I thought that was precisely her job, but maybe I was wrong.
+Maybe her actual job in Greensboro’s office boiled down to just making tea and giving late-afternoon blowjobs under her boss’s desk.

 “Anyway, I don’t even understand why you took this complicated case in the first place!
 What did you expect to gain by poking your nose into the business of these big shots?”
 She asked me after a while, still annoyed by the sudden turn in our conversation.

-I thought for a moment, wondering what to say.
-As a matter of fact, I had no idea what I expected to gain.
+I wondered what to answer.
+In fact, I had no idea what I expected to gain.
 I probably just wanted to make a few bucks to pay my apartment’s rent.
-In any case, I was going to gain absolutely nothing from this evening too, if I kept asking Jill questions like these.
+In any case, I thought I would gain absolutely nothing from this evening either if I kept asking Jill questions like these.

 “I’m not exactly sure why I did it,” I admitted dismally.
 “Is the triumph of justice a good enough reason?”

-My companion smiled commiseratingly at hearing about my naïve dream.
+My companion smiled commiseratingly when she heard about my naïve dream.
 I couldn’t blame her for that; it was indeed a stupid thing to believe.
-It made me feel like a third grader who also believed that Indiana Jones won World War II for us by stealing the lost Ark.
+It made me feel like a third grader who thought Indiana Jones won World War II for us by stealing the lost Ark.

 “Where do you think you live?”
-Greensboro’s favorite secretary attempted to drive some common sense into my head and relieve me of my newly bloomed proletarian illusions.
+Greensboro’s favorite secretary attempted to instill some common sense in me and relieve me of my newly bloomed proletarian illusions.
 “This is America here!
 First, you’ll need to talk to the U.S. AG’s PR agent or the Secretary of State’s sister-in-law’s nephew, and then you could try changing anything in this country!”

 “Why would I need to talk to any of them?”
 I was surprised.